Secretary-General of the World Organization of the Scout Movement

 Arrey Obenson serves as JCI Secretary General and comes to this position after serving as a JCI World Headquarters team member since February 2002.
 He has occupied various positions including Director for Africa and the Middle East, Executive Director for Growth and Development and Deputy Secretary General.
 Junior Chamber International (JCI) is a non-profit international non-governmental organization of young people between 18 and 40 years old with 200,000 + members.
 JCI has members in about 124 countries, and regional or national organizations in many of them.
 It has consultative status with the Council of Europe, with the Economic and Social Council of the United Nations and with UNESCO.

-Senior Adviser of the KAICIID International Dialogue Centre
+Senior Advisor of the KAICIID International Dialogue Centre

 Jeffrey D. Sachs is a world-renowned professor of economics, leader in sustainable development, senior UN advisor, bestselling author, and syndicated columnist whose monthly newspaper columns appear in more than 100 countries.
 He is the co-recipient of the 2015 Blue Planet Prize, the leading global prize for environmental leadership.
 He has twice been named among Time magazine’s 100 most influential world leaders.
 Professor Sachs currently serves as the Director of the Center for Sustainable Development at Columbia University and is a Special Advisor to the UN Secretary-General António Guterres on the Sustainable Development Goals.
 He previously advised UN Secretary-General Ban Ki-moon on both the Sustainable Development Goals and Millennium Development Goals and UN Secretary-General Kofi Annan on the Millennium Development Goals.
 He is a Distinguished Fellow of the International Institute of Applied Systems Analysis in Laxenburg, Austria.